 Pack 3 bottoms and focus on the weather.
 Here’s an example of an assortment of bottoms to pack.

-- 1 pair of dark jeans (which can be rolled up to be capris) are a great choice for Europe!
+• 1 pair of jeans are a great choice for Europe!
 For the summer a mid-blue wash or dark blue wash works well.
 For winter, opt for black, grey, or dark blue.
-Slim or skinny fit jeans are the preferred denim style, too.

 Tip: you can always layer leggings or tights under a shorter skirt or dress to wear this in cold weather.
 Use this easy strategy to transform any dress from hot to cooler weather.